 Madeira or Azores: Summarize it in 5 pictures

-Madeira is a perfect mix of different shades of green, brown coloured cliffs, and the blue colour of the ocean.
+Madeira is a perfect mix of different shades of green, brown colored cliffs, and the blue color of the ocean.
 In addition.
-At the same time it also shows a true, rich and bright rainbow of colours: the colours seen at the Madeira exotic fruit markets, its rich botanic gardens as well as during the annual Flower Festival and Spring Flower Parade.
+At the same time it also shows a true, rich and bright rainbow of colors: the colors seen at the Madeira exotic fruit markets, its rich botanic gardens as well as during the annual Flower Festival and Spring Flower Parade.
 Whereas Porto Santo is just as beautiful, but totally different mix of sparkling gold and white of sand and azure of pure waters surrounding it.

 The island of São Miguel impresses visitors with a thousand shades of green and blue-purple hydrangea flowers that grow along the roads or fields.
 Cows grazing peacefully watching us from their green pastures and dirt roads – also an inseparable symbol of the island.